KamiYomu/KamiYomu/README.md

 ### ✅ Does

-- Provide a self-hosted manga reading solution
+- A robust, self-hosted web interface designed for seamless reading across desktop and mobile.
 - Orchestrate and schedule crawler agent tasks (search, list, get, etc.)
 - Download images from websites that the crawler agent specify
 - Create local archives from downloaded images in specified folder location.